Using the Vision Utility with the Vision Sensor

 Note: The Vision Sensor cannot be configured with the Vision Utility while it is connected to the V5 Brain.

-Once connected, the Vision Sensor will display a picture taken when it was connected and the camera icon in the top right will turn green.
+Once connected, the Vision Sensor will display a picture taken when it was connected and the camera icon in the top left will turn green.

 Configuring a Color Signature